OWASP/wstg/document/4-Web_Application_Security_Testing/02-Configuration_and_Deployment_Management_Testing/12-Test-Content-Security-Policy.md

 ## Remediation

 Create a content security policy that matches precisely the actions that need to be allowed.
-Using the `report-only` option for a while can help finding out which actions need to be allowed.
+Using the `report-only` option for a while can help to find out which actions need to be allowed.

 ## Related to

-The correct usage of a CSP can prevents most injection attacks that are listed in [Chapter 4.11 Client-side Testing](../11-Client-side_Testing/README.md)
+The correct usage of a CSP can prevent most injection attacks that are listed in [Chapter 4.11 Client-side Testing](../11-Client-side_Testing/README.md)

 ## References